Home School Agreement

 - Support and be involved in school events wherever possible;

-- Help their daughter to attend regularly and be punctual, and have with them the equipment they need;
+- Help their child to attend regularly and be punctual, and have with them the equipment they need;

 - Support the school’s set of values, code of conduct and rules and policies;

-- Ensure that their daughter has a healthy balance of school life, social life and relaxation;
+- Ensure that their child has a healthy balance of school life, social life and relaxation;

-- Ensure that their daughter wears the correct school uniform and abides by the dress code in the Sixth Form
+- Ensure that their child wears the correct school uniform and abides by the dress code in the Sixth Form

-- Ensure their daughter is aware that she is a Kendrick School ambassador when travelling to and from school.
+- Ensure their child is aware that she is a Kendrick School ambassador when travelling to and from school.

 What should the school and parents expect of students?